WorldFamousElectronics/PulseSensorPlayground/README.md

 # [PulseSensor.com](https://pulsesensor.com) Playground

 A collection of code demo'ing the most popular uses of PulseSensor and Arduino.
 Use this code to get started quickly.
-Your code contributions are welcome.
+Or contribute your code to the Playground.

 ## Playground Projects